 Shell Thickness 2 ± 0.2 mm (sagging: <1%) A photograph of the ELI Phantom.
-It is a white rectangular phantom with a red circular opening on top.
-A black device holder is inside, and the top cover is removed, showing the internal structure.
-Filling Volume Approx. 30 liters
+It is a white rectangular phantom with a red circular top.
+The top cover is removed, showing the internal structure and the device holder.
+Filling Volume Approx. 30 liters Dimensions Major ellipse axis: 600 mm Minor axis: 400 mm